UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

    Agent is the UHK configuration tool.
 You can get it at https://github.com/UltimateHackingKeyboard/agent/releases .
 When you start the Agent up, go to 'firmware' and 'Choose firmware file and flash it'.

+2) If you are using stock firmware and want to use full power of the engine, you need to create a macro named `$onInit` with following content.
+Skip this step if you are using firmware from kareltucek/firmware repository.
+(This is a macro event, which will be automatically executed whenever the keyboard is powercycled.):

+    set macroEngine.extendedCommands 1

-2) Create some macro with some command action.
+3) Create some macro with some command action.
+(And bind it in your keymap.)
 For instance:

     holdKey leftShift
     ifDoubletap tapKey capsLock

-3) Understand how this guide and the reference manual work:
+4) Understand how this guide and the reference manual work:

     - Use Ctrl+F (or equivalent) a lot - here, and in the [reference manual](reference-manual.md).
     - Go through the sections of the reference manual - just reading the top section lines will give you some idea about available types of commands.